For best prices and early deliveries, WhatsApp us at. 918488070070

 Andhra Pradesh and Telangana have rich histories of local textiles dating back over 3000 years.
 During weddings, brides, grooms, and wedding guests often wear traditional attire that displays their state’s craftsmanship.

 Women can choose from a range of sarees, each with its own distinct style.
-Dharmavaram sarees are often reserved for the brides.
+Kanchipuram sarees, known for their vibrant colors and intricate zari work, are the preferred choice for the main wedding rituals, embodying elegance and tradition.
+Dharmavaram sarees are often reserved for the brides during pre-wedding and post-wedding ceremonies.
 They are known for their intricate designs and golden brocades.
 Gadwal saris are favoured by affluent communities.
 They feature elaborate silk borders and opulent pallus.
 Other popular options are the beautifully woven Ikkat Saris and Mangalgiri Saris.

-For men, simplicity meets style with plain white dhotis with subtle borders in versatile colours.
-Paired with kurtas with embroidery around the neckline, these ensembles are understated yet elegant.
+For men, simplicity meets style with plain white Pancha (dhotis) with subtle borders in versatile colours.
+It is often worn with a Kanduva (shawl) and Paired with kurtas with embroidery around the neckline, these ensembles are understated yet elegant.
 Sherwanis with elaborate designs are reserved for special occasions.

 Some wedding attires are specific to the ceremony.
 For instance, during the Madhuparkam ritual, the bride wears a cotton saree with a bold red border.
 The groom wears a classic white dhoti with a matching red border, symbolising their connection.